CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     ![](images1/media/exercise-2-img-31.png)

-1. After report getting published, you will see the Success pop up window.
+1. After the report gets published, you will see the Success pop-up window.

     ![](images1/media/exercise-2-img-30.png)

-### Task 3: Explore Copilot for PowerBI as a report consumer(optional)
+### Task 3: Explore Copilot for Power BI as a report consumer(optional)

 1. Open your published report by going to the link [Microsoft Fabric](https://app.fabric.microsoft.com/).
 Navigate to your workspace and then select the **Northwind Order Analysis**.
 You will see the visual report displayed on the screen.